|

 I have graded (and recorded the grades for) Quiz #1.

 Look at your returned work carefully and carefully examine my solution Generally scoring 20 or over is good for a quiz.
 Scoring under 16 might indicate a lack of understanding of something important.
-If your score was below 16, you might want to review this quiz with me during office/consulting hours; certainly you should compare your solutions to mine.
+If your score was below 16, you might want to review this quiz with me during office/lab hours; certainly you should compare your solutions to mine.
 Material similar to this quiz will be on the written exams.
-Besides 7 registered students who did not turn in quizzes, there were 5 students who scored less than 50%, some one digit scores; they should see me immediately, so that we can discuss whether or not they should be in this course: why they did so poorly on the quiz (there certainly might be legitimate reasons).
-In schools on the quarter system, I advocate students who did not perform well in a previous course (possibly indicated by a low score on Quiz #1), to repeat that course.
-This is often tough advice to swallow, but you really need a mastery of ICS-22 to learn what you need to learn (and perform well) in ICS-23, and spending an extra quarter to obtain this mastery is well worth it when considering how well you will be able to do in all the other courses that you'll take that build on this material.
-After I return your graded work in lab on Tuesday, please download the Grades(zipped .xls file) from the course web and ensure that I have computed and entered your grade correctly (I'll be entering a thousand grades for students in my course this quarter, so even if I'm 99% accurate, I'll incorrectly compute/record some grades).
+After I return your graded work in lecture on Monday, please download the Grades(zipped .xls file) from the course web and ensure that I have computed and entered your grade correctly (I'll be entering a thousand grades for students in my course this quarter, so even if I'm 99% accurate, I'll incorrectly compute/record some grades).
 Note that all grades are recorded as integral values: I always round up (e.g., an exam score of 22.5 is recorded as 23).
-We will also briefly look at the grades worksheet in class on Wednesday.
-If you do not pick up your returned work in class, you should pick it up during my office hours ASAP; I don't like keeping student exams: it makes my office messier, and you don't get the benefit of the feedback I wrote on the quiz (which is sometimes minimal, because I do publish solutions and expect you to read them).
+We will also briefly look at the grades worksheet in class on Monday.
+If you do not pick up your returned work in class, you should pick it up during my office hours ASAP; I don't like keeping student work: it makes my office messier, and you don't get the benefit of the feedback I wrote on the quiz (which is sometimes minimal, because I do publish solutions and expect you to read them).
 If you believe that there is a problem with grading the quiz, please bring it to my office hours.
 It is a win-win situation.
 If I did grade it incorrectly, I want to correct my mistake and give you the points you deserve.
 If I did not grade it incorrectly, then you are still confused about why your answer is wrong, and by coming by we can clear up the problem quickly.
-Please remember to turn in your quizzes on 1 sheet of paper (no staples, paper clips, etc.) I pass out quizzes on 1 sheet of paper on Friday, or you need to find a 2-sided printer.
+Please remember to turn in your quizzes on 1 sheet of paper (no staples, paper clips, etc.), with both sides oriented correctly.
+I pass out quizzes on 1 sheet of paper on Friday; get them or find a 2-sided printer.
 Also, please write your lab number in the provided space and put your quiz in the correct pile.
-I took off points for 1/2 a dozen students who did not follow these instructions.
+I took off points for a dozen students who did not follow these instructions.
 Here is a quick analysis of the quiz.

 |